-- We believe preparing students is our first priority. - We believe in fostering a culture of high expectations in student achievement and personal development. - We believe all students are inspired to learn when provided rigorous and relevant instruction and positive relationships. - We believe students thrive best when provided a safe, challenging, and healthy environment. - We believe in the use of collaborative learning communities where best practices are partnered with data driven decisions. - We believe in engaging all stakeholders in student success.
+- We believe preparing students for success is our first priority. - We believe in fostering a culture of high expectations in student achievement and personal development. - We believe all students are inspired to learn when provided rigorous and relevant instruction and positive relationships. - We believe in providing an environment which is safe, challenging, inclusive and, both physically and mentally healthy. - We believe in the use of collaborative learning communities where best practices are partnered with data driven decisions. - We believe in engaging all stakeholders in student success.

-Welcome to the 2021-2022 School Year!
+Welcome to the 2023-2024 School Year!